 5. ABCJLM Tracing Worksheets - 5 Year Curriculum

 Learn more about each step by scrolling this page.

-There are several stages of pencil grip before the child gets to the three-finger grasp that we all think of.
-Time and growth in the child's fine and gross motor coordination will automatically progress the child through these stages.
-The ABCJesusLovesMe Curriculum walks the child and adult through the process at an age-appropriate manner.
-Half way through the, activities are provided to help the child hold a pencil correctly.
+There are several stages of pencil grip before the child masters the three-finger grasp.
+Time and growth in the child's fine and gross motor coordination will automatically advance the child through these stages.
+The ABCJesusLovesMe Curriculum walks the child and adult through the process in an age-appropriate manner.
+Halfway through the 2 Year Curriculum, there are activities designed to help the child hold a pencil correctly.

 IMPORTANT: Some children will not be ready for the handwriting activities presented in the ABCJLM Curriculum.
-And, that is okay.
+That is okay.
 Be careful not to frustrate the child while working on handwriting activities.
 No matter how much you work with the child, if the fine and gross motor skills are not at the level they should be, the child will not be able to properly hold a pencil.
 If this is the case, continue to work on fine motor activities (small muscle movement like in the fingers) and gross motor activities (core strength) to increase the child's motor control.

 When the child is ready, teach the child to hold the writing utensil with his/her thumb and index finger while supporting it on the middle finger.
 I tell the child to make an alligator mouth with his thumb and index finger to pinch the pencil.
 Then the alligator goes to sleep and rests the pencil on the middle finger.
 Lori, on our ABCJesusLovesMe Facebook Group shared this similar idea, "Lay a pencil in front of the child with the point facing toward her.
 Ask her to pinch it with her thumb and forefinger about 1/2-3/4" from the end.
 Pick it up and flip the pencil back onto her hand.
 Support the underside of the pencil with the middle finger."
 Both of these techniques work with right and left-handed children.
 It is best to start with short pencils and broken crayons if the child does not use proper grasp.